sacktock/NA-OCR-Clustering/README.md

 ## Proposed Pipeline

-Apply OCR -> Clean up extracted text -> spell check text document -> create one-hot vector encodings for each of the mistakes (using most common spelling mistakes in the dataset) -> cerate multi-hot vector for each document -> k-means clustering on the dataset -> visualisation tools or run batch scripts on the clusters
+- Apply off-the-sheld OCR
+- Clean extracted text
+- Spell check the extracted text
+- [Optional] For better clustering, remove mistakes that occur in >50% of documents and <5% of documents.
+- Create one-hot vector encodings of the most common spelling mistakes.
+- Create multi-hot vector for each document (sum of one-hot vectors).
+- [Optional] Perform dimensionality reduction with LSA (or similar).
+- K-means (or similar) clustering on the multi-hot vectors.
+- Apply evaluation metrics and visualisation tools.

 ## Dataset

 Aquired from [http://discovery.nationalarchives.gov.uk/details/r/C12122](http://discovery.nationalarchives.gov.uk/details/r/C12122) the dataset consists of 60 wills and testament documents of scanned handwritten text.
 The dataset is further divided into 4 subgroubs with 15 documents each, where each subgroup contains docuemnts of a similar era.